EmreOzkose/personal_assistant/README.md

 - [ ] add multi language design to android app
 - [ ] make new release after constructing a wiki and readme
 - [ ] add screenshots to readme or wiki
+- [ ] after adding settings in android app, add apk to github

 ## License
 This project is under the GPL-3.0 License.
 See [LICENSE](LICENSE) for details.